 I have a few photos of this Upper Canyon and the same with the Lower Canyon, but I've added a slide Presentation where you can scroll through many of these fantasies nature has provided.
 You'll find the link at the end of this narrative.

 Lower Antelope Canyon

 Please, say hello to Quintana Tso, or Tara for short.
 She is our guide on this Photo Tour of Lower Antelope Canyon and is with Dixie Ellis Tours.
 There were just 6 of us in this Photo Tour.
 She was marvelous in assisting we photographers with hints on camera settings and also great locations for some of the spectacular shots.

-The Lower Canyon is narrow and at times steep, but it unfolds a dreamland in it's 1300 feet of length and it's 120 foot height.
+The Lower Canyon is narrow and at times steep, but it unfolds a dreamland in it's 1300 feet and it's 120 foot height.
 Too, it was quite interesting to me that both these canyons are located only 4 miles from Page and both under the visual umbrella of the the Navajo Power Plant.

 This experience was like a child being in Fairy Land, as at every step there was another wonder to photograph.
 It was especially hard in the Upper Canyon to keep out of the way of the many people doing the same thing we were.
 Gawking, Gawking and taking a few pictures.

 In the Lower Canyon I took a Photographic Tour, and there were only 6 of us.
 Our delightful guide would wait until the coast was clear, and then we could set up our tripod pods and fire away.
 This Photographic Tour was excellent, as was Tara.
 We thought our 'Guided Tours' were reasonably priced in the area if $50.00.
 It's the only way to Fly!

 I don't know how to set up a Slide Show here, so I have the photographs in MSN OneDrive.com.
 When you click below, it will open in OneDrive; and there you'll need to double click on any photo to start the Slide Show.